hgb123/programming-challenge-solution-in-js/README.md

 > Never let your coding skills atrophy

-My solutions to programming challenges on various sites.
+My solutions (me implementing others' solutions) to programming challenges on various sites.

 Solutions are mostly written in JS.